Homeschooling: Teaching methods, forms and philosophies

 Homeschooling is usually conducted by a parent, tutor, or an online teacher, but the concrete practice can vary widely.
 The spectrum ranges from highly structured forms based on traditional school lessons to more open, free forms like unschooling, which is a curriculum-free implementation of homeschooling that involves teaching children based on their interests.

-Homeschool families can utilize a wide variety of educational methods and materials with a wide range of educational paradigms.
+Homeschool families can use a wide variety of educational methods and materials with a wide range of educational paradigms.
 Some of the concepts homeschoolers can incorporate include classical education (including Trivium, Quadrivium), Charlotte Mason education, Montessori, theory of multiple intelligences, unschooling, Waldorf, school-at-home (curriculum choices from both secular and religious publishers), and A Thomas Jefferson Education.
 Homeschool educations may incorporate pre-made curriculum made up from private or small publishers, apprenticeship, hands-on-learning, distance learning (both online and correspondence), dual enrollment in local schools or colleges, and curriculum provided by local schools and many others.